omissis/claude-desktop-linux-installer/README.md

 ## About Claude Desktop

 Claude Desktop is a native desktop application for Claude AI by Anthropic, providing access to Claude's AI capabilities with a dedicated interface.
+One of the main reasons to use the desktop client instead of the [Claude.ai website](https://claude.ai) is for MCP support, which allows your client to do things such as access your local file system and integrate with services the web client is unable to.

 ## Requirements